-You are encouraged to contact the Mental Health/Substance-Related and Addictive Disorders Administrator for assistance in locating a provider and coordination of care by calling the number on your ID card.
+You are encouraged to contact the Mental Health/Substance-Related and Addictive Disorders Administrator for assistance in locating a provider and coordination of care.

-For Non-Network Benefits for a scheduled admission for Neurobiological Disorders - Autism Spectrum Disorder Services (including an admission for services at a Residential Treatment facility) you must obtain prior authorization five business days before admission or as soon as is reasonably possible for a non-scheduled admission.
+Please remember for Non-Network Benefits, you must notify the Claims Administrator to receive these Benefits.
+Scheduled admission for Neurobiological Disorders - Autism Spectrum Disorder Services (including an admission for services at a Residential Treatment facility) you must provide advance notification five business days prior to the admission or as soon as is reasonably possible for non-scheduled admissions.

-In addition, for Non-Network Benefits you must obtain prior authorization before the following services are received.
-Services requiring prior authorization: Partial Hospitalization/Day Treatment; Intensive Outpatient Treatment programs; psychological testing; and Intensive Behavioral Therapy, including Applied Behavior Analysis (ABA).
+In addition, for Non-Network Benefits you must provide notification before the following services are received Partial Hospitalization/Day Treatment; Intensive Outpatient Treatment programs; psychological testing.
+Pre-service notification is also required for Benefits provided for Intensive Behavioral Therapy, including Applied Behavior Analysis (ABA).

-If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.
+Please call the phone number that appears on your ID card.
+Without notification, Benefits will be reduced to 50% of Eligible Expenses.